 As an early years teacher, I am always looking for resources that will help my students learn through hands-on experiences.
 When choosing materials for my classroom, I endeavor to find versatile resources that can be used for multiple purposes.

-If you’ve been following me on Instagram, it will come to no surprise to you that one of my most loved resources is Modern Teaching Aids’ ‘Active World Tray’.
+If you’ve been following me on Instagram, it will come to no surprise to you that one of my most loved resources is Modern Teaching Aids’ ‘Hex Tray’.
 There has not been a week that has gone by this year that we have not used this tray!
 Read on to find out the different ways we use our tray in our Prep classroom.

 1. Phonics Learning